Get monthly email updates when I add new resources to our Family Action Toolkits

 This website is hooked up to google analytics to track visitor stats, but I’ll be honest the analytics website is super confusing and I don’t know google analytics tracks.
 Normal basic free-version google analyics stats, I guess.

-If you are a member of the BFL facebook group, I track answers to new member questions.
+Back when we hosted a Books for Littles Facebook group, I tracked answers to new member questions.
 I keep a note of anonymous challenges and requests on Evernote, which isn’t tied to your personal data.
-I use this to decide what topics I need to investigate and re-post.
-If you choose to sign up for the email list, I also manually import your name and email address into mailchimp, along with the fact that you signed up via Facebook.
+I use this to decide what topics I need to investigate and search for books and resources for.

 Patreon features in this website